Ninja Codes: Neurally Generated Fiducial Markers for Stealthy 6-DoF Tracking: Ninja Codes

-The region detector is a single-class object detector based on the SSD \cite{liu2016} architecture, which takes a 300$\times$300 image as input and outputs a series of square regions, each deemed to contain a Ninja Code with high probability.
-While most modern SSD implementations employ a ResNet \cite{he2016} backbone, we use VGG \cite{simonyan2015} instead as we have found it to lead to faster convergence with no noticeable negative impact on performance in our specific case.
-While SSD and other neural object detectors typically use variable-shaped anchors, here we only use square anchors since we are only interested in locating Ninja Codes which have a square shape (and roughly square, even when seen from angles); this has the effect of reducing the number of parameters, making training feasible on relatively inexpensive GPUs.
+The {\bf Region Detector} is an object detector based on the SSD \cite{liu2016} architecture, which takes a 300$\times$300 image as input and outputs a series of square regions, each deemed to contain a Ninja Code with high probability.
+As we are only interested in finding Ninja Codes, we use a single-class design with exclusively square-shaped anchors.
+For the backbone we use VGG \cite{simonyan2015} instead of the more common ResNet \cite{he2016}, prioritizing faster convergence.